Top of the page

 Lung function tests measure how much air your lungs hold and how quickly your lungs can move the air in and out.
 Spirometry is often the first lung function test that is done.
-You may also have other tests, such as gas diffusion tests, body plethysmography, inhalation challenge tests, and exercise stress tests.
+You may also have other tests, such as gas diffusion tests, lung volume testing, inhalation (or methacholine) challenge tests, and exercise stress tests.
 Your doctor will explain which tests you need.

-Doctors use lung function tests to find the cause of breathing problems and diagnose lung diseases like asthma or emphysema.
+Doctors use lung function tests to see if your breathing problems are caused by lung disease and diagnose lung diseases like asthma or COPD (chronic obstructive pulmonary disease).
 You may have lung function tests before you have surgery.
 Or your doctor may use lung function tests to find out how well treatment for a lung problem is working.

 For most tests, you will wear a nose clip.
 This is to make sure that no air passes in or out of your nose during the test.
 You then breathe into a mouthpiece attached to a recording device.

-The therapist may urge you to breathe deeply during some of the tests to get the best results.
+The healthcare professional will coach you and may ask you to breathe deeply during some of the tests to get the best results.